Selling at a Property Auction

 Depending on demand for your property, the atmosphere of the auction room can be extremely exciting – and you may or may not choose to attend the live auction.
 The fall of the hammer represents an exchange of contracts and the successful bidder is legally obliged to pay a deposit upfront, usually 10% of the purchase price, which you will receive upon completion, minus the auction house’s fees.

-The bidder must also sign a memorandum of sale before leaving the room and cannot renegotiate or change any of the terms stipulated.
+Under Anti Money Laundering Regulations, our auctioneers carry out full checks on all buyers and bidders before the auction.
 Completion typically happens 20 working days after the auction when the full balance of the purchase price is payable.
 Prices achieved at auction can often be higher than those achieved by private treaty, i.e. through an estate agent.

 8. If the reserve price is not reached

 If your property fails to meet its reserve price at auction, someone may still wish to buy it.
-You will need to decide whether to accept any subsequent offer and advise the auctioneer accordingly.
-It’s quite common for an unsold property to sell within 24 hours of the auction ending, as potential buyers may have simply been delayed or unable to attend.
+You will need to decide whether to accept any subsequent offer and advise our auctioneer accordingly.
+We will contact all previously interested parties and invite best bids.
+It is quite common for sales to be agreed immediately following the sale when post-auction interest is at its strongest.

 To get started, simply request our no-obligation, free property valuation or call 0203 6039530 for a chat.